gabriel-lima-b/bin-dec-converter-js/README.md

 I made this page to practice my studies with the technologies.

-The ideia I get from the repo https://github.com/florinpop17/app-ideas/blob/master/Projects/1-Beginner/Bin2Dec-App.md
+The ideia I get from [here](https://github.com/florinpop17/app-ideas)

 Thanks for your interest in my project!